xraypy/XrayDB/doc/periodictable.rst

 .. _Henry Moseley:      https://en.wikipedia.org/wiki/Henry_Moseley

-Here links to X-ray Periodic Tables of the Elements are given.
-There are 2 sizes available, and a choice of 4 prominent scientists associated with the Periodic Table and X-ray spectroscopies.
+XrayDB has been used to generate X-ray Periodic Tables of the Elements.

+There is a choice of two sizes, and a choice of an image of one of four prominent scientists associated with the Periodic Table and X-ray spectroscopies.

 .. index:: X-ray Periodic Tables
 .. _periodic_table: